MSuskiewicz/msuskiewicz.github.io/_pages/publicationsummaries.md

 An important point: these studies describe fairly robust and specific in vitro reactions, but they remain to be demonstrated in the cell.

 And the last point.
 I am aware that in schematics in both papers there is a mistake in the formula of ADP-ribose: one ribose has wrong stereochemistry.
 The error originates with me and is embarassing considering I have worked on ADP-ribose for a few years now.
+I am grateful to a chemist in the room when I gave a talk last summer who pointed out to me something I have always overlooked.
 I apologise to Kang and other colleagues who, by trusting me, have copied or overlooked this error.
 I hope this will not distruct the reader from Kang's elegant experiments and their fascinating conclusions.

 ADP-ribosylation from molecular mechanisms to therapeutic implications
 ------